Mar 6th 2025

 Final Thoughts

-With new techniques like hydroponics and aeroponics becoming more and more popular, vertical farming appears to have a bright future.
-These cutting-edge methods create new opportunities for urban green areas by enabling plants to grow vertically without the need for soil.
+With techniques like hydroponics and aeroponics becoming more popular, vertical farming has a bright future.
+These methods allow plants to grow vertically without soil, creating new opportunities for urban greenery.